 Ivy is a wildlife ecologist who uses species distribution models informed by local adaptation and biotic interactions to forecast changes in distributions of endangered giant kangaroo rat populations under varying climate change scenarios.
-Ivy worked with us previously as an undergraduate at Purdue University to describe small mammal movement and microhabitat use under varying risk conditions.
-She’s joined us again for a year to help get the new lab rolling, and is currently using video surveillance to examine antagonistic interactions between small mammals, invasive fire ants, and native insects.
+Ivy worked with us as an undergraduate at Purdue University to describe small mammal movement and microhabitat use under varying risk conditions.
+She joined us again three years later to help get the new lab rolling, and used video surveillance to examine antagonistic interactions between small mammals, invasive fire ants, and native insects.
 Ivy is now a landscape ecologist with the Wisconsin DNR

-Annie is an Environmental and Natural Resources Management major, and joined us for a research internship this summer through Clemson’s EUREKA program, and is continuing work in the lab.
-She examined effects of structural habitat complexity on seed consumption by small mammals, fire ants, and native insect granivores.
+Annie is an Environmental and Natural Resources Management major, and joined us for a research internship this summer through Clemson’s EUREKA program, and examined effects of structural habitat complexity on seed consumption by small mammals, fire ants, and native insect granivores.

 Although she’s very bad at following instructions, Rosie is an occasional field assistant and a placeholder for future amazing students!
 We’re currently recruiting students, so please check out my mentoring page if you’re interested in joining the lab.